 Attending the ESSENCE Black Women in Hollywood event with Lincoln Motor Company was without a doubt the highlight of my 2017 and it’s only February.
-For the 10th anniversary of ESSENCE’S most coveted black girl magic bash they held no punches.
-The room was brimming with legends and next generation game changers.
+For the 10th anniversary of the magical publication’s most coveted Black girl magic bash, they held no punches.
+The room was brimming with legends and next-generation game changers.
 The little girl inside of me who would lock herself in the bathroom and stand on a stool and recite acceptance speeches in the mirror was in heaven.

 When I tell you the evening was freakishly amazing, gah!
 I met Alfre Woodard in the bathroom.
 What is my life?
 We both stumbled out of our bathroom stalls wrestling with our Spanx desperately eyeing the room for someone to zip up our gowns.
-We exchanged some humor about our hatred for all things shapewear and then things got weird when I realized who I was talking so I quickly ended the convo and when back to the dinner.
-I don’t have the selfies to prove it because I’m not about that creep life (we were in the bathroom).
+We exchanged some humor about our hatred for all things shapewear and then things got a little weird when I realized who I was talking.
+So I quickly ended the convo and when back to the dinner.
+I don’t have the selfies to prove it because I’m not about that creep life (c’mon guys, we were in the bathroom).

 Then Danielle Brooks (Orange Is The New Black) screamed my blog name as she came down the steps to the pre-party.
 The Bethann Hardison winked at me and told me my hair was powerful.
 Y’all.
 Powerful.
 What is my life?
 But that moment also fizzled into irrelevant stan girl abyss when I awkwardly called her ma’am and told her I was following in her footsteps. #FacePalm